ohsu-qin/qiprofile/doc/development.rst

       git checkout -b <branch>

-  The branch name is lower case underscore, e.g. ``image_detail``.
+  The branch name is dash-delimited underscore, e.g. ``image-detail``.
   A long-lived or jointly developed branched is pushed to master, e.g.

       git push origin <branch>